 The objectives of any plant breeder include selection from a natural population or from the one developed by him for one or several characters (Simmonds, 1983).
 Yield is a complex character which can not be improved to a greater extent on its own.
-Because ,it is influenced by a set of other characters known as yield components which are related among themselves and with yield either favorably or unfavorably.
+Because, it is influenced by a set of other characters known as yield components which are related among themselves and with yield either favorably or unfavorably.
 In general, in most crops, the associations among yield components are reported to be undesirable thereby hindering the rapid progress that could be made.
-Various kind of association have been reported in sunflower.
-Hence, it would be necessary to know what kind of relationship exists among and between morphological and yield components and whether a given relationship is a true relationship.
+Hence, it would be necessary to know what kind of relationship exists among and between morphological and yield components and whether a given relationship is a true one.
+With these objectives the present investigation was carried out to study the correlation between and among yield component traits.